joshbeard/puppet-graylog_collector/README.md

 * Add additional operating system support (EL7, Windows, Systemd service)

+* Add testing

+### Contributing

 Contributions are more than welcome!
+Reporting issues or code contributions.

 1. Fork this repo
 2. Do your work